CORONAVIRUS, SAFETY PRECAUTIONS & TESTING

 Awarding Criteria and Amounts

-The BCC Campus Card is needed for the book advance program.
-For more information on Book Advances, visit the Book Advance page.
+The Bristol Campus Card is needed for the book advance program.
+For more information on Book Advances, visit the Helpful Information page.

 Financial Aid Distribution

-The BCC Refund Selection Kit is needed to receive financial aid refund payments.
+Select your refund preference at www.refundselection.com.
 Your financial aid award is first applied to outstanding charges and any advances you've received, such as book charges.
 So, if your financial aid award is greater than your charges, you will receive a payment in the amount of the excess funds.

 Your accessBCC account will show an estimated disbursement date which reflects the date the college expects to receive payment from federal and state agencies.
 This is not the date you can expect to receive a payment.
 Awards, enrollment, and charges are verified and payments are then made to students.
 Funds are distributed within fourteen days of receipt.